 Neoprene helps trap some of your body heat so you expend less energy keeping up your core body temperature.

-Less energy expended swimming and staying warm leaves more energy available for forward propulsion - or for the bike and run!
+Less energy expended swimming and staying warm leaves more energy available for forward propulsion!

 We'll ship your wetsuit out two weeks before your event giving you more than a week to train with it before the big day.
 Order after our target ship date and we'll ship your suit out within 24 hours (excluding holidays and weekends).